 A dirty, or choked, felt oil filter causes heavy oil consumption.
-This is because the return flow of oil to the oil tank is slowed, or even almost completely stopped, thereby allowing an excess of oil to " build up " in the crankcase sump, much of which passes to the piston.
+This is because the return flow of oil to the oil tank is reduced, thereby allowing an excess of oil to "build up " in the crankcase sump, much of which passes to the piston.

-A clogged metal strainer, in the gravity feed pipe, will also cause improper, or no, oil circulation.
-This can only occur as the result of adding dirty oil when replenishing the tank.
+A clogged metal strainer, in the gravity feed pipe, will also cause improper, or no, oil circulation, This can only occur as the result of adding dirty oil when replenishing the tank.